yashhere/tufte.yashagarwal.in/content/posts/2018-01-24-arch-linux-installation-part-1.md

 ```

 ###   9. Enable `sudo` access
-This allows you to use root privileges without using root account.
+This allows you to use root privileges without using the root account.
 To enable this, first open `/etc/sudoers` file
 ```bash
 nano /etc/sudoers
 ```